manpages/role./model.md

 A way to analytically work with options within interaction classes was proposed by Ilya Deift.

-It should be noted though that analytical balancing doesn't tend to be applicable to diverse systems due to complexity explosion, hence we'll stick to illustrative/probabilistic balancing and instead of proving Large balance theorem for our systems, we'll concentrate on justifying it by showing that
+It should be noted though that analytical balancing, while helps with low hanging fruits (such as bow vs crossbow vs sword balancing) doesn't tend to be applicable to diverse systems due to complexity explosion, hence we'll stick to illustrative/probabilistic balancing and instead of proving Large balance theorem for our systems, we'll concentrate on justifying it by showing that